leangjia/blender_docs/manual/movie_clip/masking/editing.rst

    Insets new control points and defines handle orientations by a continued mouse drag.
    If the last point was selected, double-click will also close the curve.

-Add Feather Vertex and Slide :kbd:`Ctrl-Shift-LMB` Inserts new feather control points that can be transformed independently of the main spline curve.
+Add Feather Vertex and Slide :kbd:`Shift-Ctrl-LMB` Inserts new feather control points that can be transformed independently of the main spline curve.
    If no father mask is in use this will create a basic feather mask to the curve.